 You’ll first need to register your new Limited Company at Companies House, which can be done online for as little as £12 or around £40 by postal application.
 In doing this, your details will be available publicly to view on Companies House, and you’ll be listed as the director of your company.
 It is important to note that if you put your home address as your business address, this will be available to access by the public online.

-However, when you choose to set up with an accountant, they can often set up your Limited Company free of charge, and they can also put their office as the registered address ( a good account will also offer this free of charge – be sure to ask when shopping around).
-This is preferable for most as it keeps your personal details off the public domain and it means all correspondence from HMRC will go directly to your accountant.
+However, when you choose to set up with a contracting accountant, they can often set up your Limited Company free of charge, and they can also put their office as the registered address ( a good account will also offer this free of charge – be sure to ask when shopping around).
+This is preferable for most as it keeps your personal details off the public domain and it means all correspondence from HMRC will go directly to your contractor accountant.

 Keep track of your expenses